-Effectiveness Effectiveness of the external audit process, the quality and scope of the audit plan, advising, on a timely basis, about any new developments regarding risk management, corporate governance, financial accounting and related risks Delivery Delivery and execution of the agreed external audit process for the 2021/22 financial year Efficiency Efficiency and performance of the audit team as well as relevant and qualified specialists involved in the audit process and continuity of staff during the audit process Communication Communication and engagement between the senior management team, the finance team, KPMG and the Committee Contact Contact with the audit team outside of the audit --- --- -- -- --
+SUBJECT SCOPE EFFECTIVENESS Effectiveness and quality of the external audit process, the quality and scope of the audit plan, advising on a timely basis about any new developments regarding risk management, corporate governance, financial accounting and related risks.
+DELIVERY Delivery and execution of the agreed external audit process for the 2022/23 financial year.
+EFFICIENCY Efficiency and performance of the audit team as well as relevant and qualified specialists involved in the audit process and continuity of staff during the audit process.
+COMMUNICATION Communication and engagement between the senior management team, the finance team, KPMG and the Committee to assess whether it is based on a good understanding of the business and whether recommendations have been acted upon.
+CONTACT Quality and regularity of contact with the audit team outside of the audit.